alert icon

 Hydrogen facts versus fiction

 There is no doubt that the economy for hydrogen fuel cell vehicles and fueling is growing.
-But as the technology gains more prominence, misinformation can become common.
-For hydrogen, these misperceptions typically revolve around its safety, viability as a mobility fuel, cost, and environmental impact.
+But as the technology used to harness hydrogen gains more prominence, misinformation can become common.
+Misperceptions about hydrogen fuel typically revolve around its safety, viability as a mobility fuel, cost, and environmental impact.

 Hydrogen has the potential to meet modern vehicle fueling needs, providing safety, reliability, cost-effectiveness, and environmental-friendliness.
-And, hydrogen could very well be the right, best path forward for the global economy as the world focuses on achieving a greener and more sustainable future for the planet.
+And, the advantages of hydrogen energy could very well make it the right, best path forward for the global economy as the world focuses on achieving a greener and more sustainable future.

 Hydrogen facts versus fiction